jgibbon/tingbot-node/README.md

 > To get a simple Node.js project, just create a directory for it somewhere, place an index.js in it and run `npm init` there.

-Install tingbot-node first,
+Install tingbot-node first.
+While wiring-pi installs, you can just keep reading here.
 ```bash
 npm install tingbot-node --save
 ```

 ## How To… ##
-use it in your .js file:
+Use it in your .js file:
 ```javascript
 var tb = require('tingbot-node');
 var tingbot = new tb();